 When hiring a divorce lawyer to handle your family law case, you are most empowered when you are informed.
 Your attorney is by far the best source of information accessible to you in your divorce case.
 But the common problem is not knowing the best questions to ask in the first place.
 As the saying goes, ‘You don’t know what you don’t know.’

-To help get as much information as you can within a short amount of time, we’ve compiled some of the best questions to ask an attorney during an initial divorce consultation.
+To help get as much information as you can within a short amount of time, we’ve compiled some of the best questions to ask any potential Colorado attorney during an initial divorce consultation.
 Read through this list and even download or print it out so you can tackle the messy divorce process with poise.

 General Questions For A Divorce Attorney